Amphilophus labiatus

 † Populations may not be currently present.

-Ecology: The Red Devil inhabits lakes and rarely enters rivers (Conkel, 1993).
-It feeds on small fish, snails, insect larvae, worms, and other bottom-dwelling organisms (Yamamoto and Tagawa, 2000).
-The female tends to the clutch of eggs (Froese and Pauly, 2012).
+Ecology: The Red Devil inhabits lakes and reservoirs and rarely enter rivers (Conkel, 1993; Suryandari et al. 2021).
+It feeds on algae, small fish, snails, insect larvae, worms, and other bottom-dwelling organisms (Yamamoto and Tagawa 2000; Ariasari et al. 2018).
+This species form monogamous pairs which spawn on flattened rocks or logs.
+Fecundity is between 191 and 2,720 eggs (Ohee et al. 2020).
+The species is described as aggressive of its territory (Aquairum Nexus 2023).
+The female cares for the clutch of eggs (Froese and Pauly 2012).

 Means of Introduction: Aquarium release.